Interested in becoming part of RELAW?

 Find out how.

-The RELAW Program was launched in 2016, and aims to deepen community-based capacity to engage in articulation, revitalization, and application of Indigenous law.
-The heart of the RELAW approach is learning about Indigenous law from stories and working through dialogue to make decisions about today’s environmental and social challenges.
-We do so by providing co-learning opportunities and legal support to Indigenous nations.
+The RELAW Program was launched in 2016, and aims to deepen community-based capacity to engage in the articulation, revitalization, and application of Indigenous laws to contemporary issues.
+We do so by providing co-learning opportunities to individuals and pro bono legal support to Indigenous nations.